HumeHouse/privateindexer-client/README.md

 Simply run the following command in the directory with the `Dockerfile` and your image will be built

+You can also use the hosted pre-built image on at `ghcr.io/humehouse/privateindexer-client:latest` (See https://github.com/HumeHouse/privateindexer-client/releases for all tags)

 ```bash
 docker compose build
 ```